 In spring 2019, Lehigh University began increasing the security and safety of the campus community through two-factor authentication, a new security method essential to protect Lehigh data.
-Two-factor authentication will be required when logging into certain Lehigh sites or services, including G Suite (Gmail, Calendar, Docs, etc.), Moodle (Course Site), and others.
+After you enroll, two-factor authentication will be required when logging into certain Lehigh sites or services, including G Suite (Gmail, Calendar, Docs, etc.), Moodle (Course Site), and others.

 Lehigh University has partnered with Duo Security to provide this simple, secure login process.
 The service is immediately available to all faculty, staff, and students.
 Starting September, 2019 the service was required for all faculty and staff.
 Visit Confluence for the Get Started Guide and more.

 You don’t have to wait!